hausgold/mdns-proxy/README.md

 ## Rebind another external DNS suffix

-You can modify the incomming host names by reconfiguring the `MDNS_SUFFIX` which defaults to `.local`.
+You can modify the incoming host names by reconfiguring the `MDNS_SUFFIX` which defaults to `.local`.
 This way you can transparently rebind the host to a different DNS name.
 Say you have an AWS EC2 instance with some mDNS-enabled containers running and bind an IP to it.
 Setup an A DNS record for it like